eth-easl/CheckFreq/README.md

 ## Note for this branch:
+This branch simulates process failures for the CheckFreq.

-This branch contains some changes that enable having a background process doing snapshot and persisting, instead of creating a new process every time.
+This branch also contains some changes that enable having a background process doing snapshot and persisting, instead of creating a new process every time.
 For that purpose, the [torch.multiprossing]() module is used, that enable sharing tesnsors between processes.
 Other variables (such as flags, dictionaries, etc.) are passed using the Value and Manager objects.

 Note the following:
 * This code enables having a running background process only for CPU so far.